tshort/FunctionalModels.jl/README.md

 Sims is the beginnings of a Julia package to support equation-based modeling for simulations.
-Sims is like a lite version of Modelica or Simscape from Mathworks.
+Sims is like a lite version of Modelica.

 [Julia](http://julialang.org) is a fast, Matlab-like language that is well suited to modeling and simulations.

 Background